Nutrition and Oral Health for Seniors

 Or perhaps certain foods or food groups will be avoided all together.
 They find a few different foods they can tolerate and that is all they eat.
 Without adequate nutrition, calories, and protein, unintended weight loss and malnutrition can result.

+Nutrition and oral health are closely linked.
 Taking care of oral health in seniors reduces the risk of malnutrition.
 It is a hidden risk you can avoid through taking care of the teeth.

 Aspiration Pneumonia and Dental for Seniors